Static Application Security Testing (SAST)

 Analyzer CLI option Description

-Semgrep --max-memory Sets the maximum system memory to use when running a rule on a single file.
-Measured in MB.
+Semgrep --max-memory Sets the maximum system memory in MB to use when running a rule on a single file.

 SpotBugs -effort Sets the analysis effort level.
-Valid values are min, less, more and max, defined in increasing order of scan’s precision and ability to detect more vulnerabilities.
-Default value is set to max which may require more memory and time to complete the scan, depending on the project’s size.
-In case you face memory or performance issues, you may reduce the analysis effort level to a lower value.
+Valid values are, in increasing order of precision and ability to detect more vulnerabilities min, less, more and max.
+Default value is set to max which may require more memory and time to complete the scan, depending on the project's size.
+If you face memory or performance issues, you can reduce the analysis effort level to a lower value.
 For example: -effort less.

 Custom CI/CD variables